macla7/STAPI/README.md

     3. Follow Apple's guide on best practices.
     4. Figure out toying around with EAS Submit..?

+- Need to fix up the profile section a lot more..
+DP changing is buggy.
+Should be able to change your name.
 - App and Android store..
 - validation email
 - push notifications